MetPX/sarracenia/doc/design/design.rst

  - For asynchronous transfers.
-If the source has many other activities, it may want to give responsibility to another service to do potentially lengthy file transfers. the switch is inserted very near to the source, and is full store & forward. dd_post completes (nearly instant), and from then on the switching network manages transfers.
+If the source has many other activities, it may want to give responsibility to another service to do potentially lengthy file transfers. the switch is inserted very near to the source, and is full store & forward. sr_post completes (nearly instant), and from then on the switching network manages transfers.